Date of Easter: Protestant astronomical Easter

+Modern proposals

 Two modern astronomical Easters were proposed but never used by any Church.
-The first was proposed as part of the Revised Julian calendar at a Synod in Constantinople in 1923 and the second was proposed by a 1997 World Council of Churches Consultation in Aleppo in 1997.
-Both used the same rule as the German and Swedish versions but used modern astronomical calculations and Jerusalem time (TT + 2^{h} 21^{m}) without the Nisan 15 rule.
+The first was proposed as part of the Revised Julian calendar at a Synod in Constantinople in 1923, and the second was proposed by a 1997 World Council of Churches Consultation in Aleppo in 1997.
+Both used the same rule as the German and Swedish versions, but used modern astronomical calculations and Jerusalem time (TT + 2 h 21 min) without the Nisan 15 rule.
 The 1923 version would have placed the astronomical Easter one month before the Gregorian Easter in 1924, 1943, and 1962, but one week after it in 1927, 1954, and 1967.
 The 1997 version would have placed the astronomical Easter on the same Sunday as the Gregorian Easter for 2000–2025 except for 2019, when it would have been one month earlier.

 At the Second Vatican Council, the Catholic Church stated that it had no objections to the feast of Easter being moved to a fixed Sunday subject to ecumenical agreement on the date, or to the adoption of a fixed date for civil purposes so long as this did not compromise the occurrence of Easter on a Sunday and the maintenance of a seven-day week.